-Join Tim Grey for an in-depth discussion in this video Applying layer-specific adjustments, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Applying layer-specific adjustments, part of Photoshop: Creating Composites (2012).

 When we're talking about composite images, I think there's a tendency to …really focus your attention on the blending of those individual image elements. …In other words, taking one image and blending it with another, utilizing a …Layer Mask.
 In this case, I've taken a cathedral …photograph and I've blended it with another image in order to replace the sky. …Now, that's all well and good in terms of blending the two images. …But one of the things you really need to keep in mind in terms of producing the …best composites, is that the images need to blend together somewhat believably.…